KLLI (FM): MOViN 93.9

 On August 17, at 10:18 am, after playing "Tonight I Wanna Cry" by Keith Urban, KZLA flipped to rhythmic adult contemporary, branded as "MOViN' 93.9".
-The first song on "MOViN" was "Let's Get It Started" by The Black Eyed Peas.
+The first song on "MOViN" was "Let's Get It Started" by Los Angeles group The Black Eyed Peas.
 The first DJ to be "let go" was the very popular Brian Douglas, who did evenings for four years.
 Soon after that, the station's demise was well under way with others losing their positions as well.

 They were also the second station in the United States to adopt the "Movin'" concept, the first being KQMV Seattle.
 KQMV was not owned by Emmis; however, they did acquire the rights to use the moniker from consultant Alan Burns, who helped launch KQMV's format.
 Burns also teamed up with fellow consultant Guy Zapoleon (whose partnership with Burns dates back to the launch of KHMX Houston in 1990) on the new upstart.

 Jimmy Steal, Emmis' vice president of programming, cited declining ratings of the country format as well as an opportunity to increase overall station and corporate revenue.

 For a time, KZLA continued online, but the stream was later dropped.
 The FM station changed its callsign to KMVN on September 1.
 Host Peter Tilden moved to KABC, where he worked until being laid off in cost-cutting moves in 2008.
 Other personalities moved to KKGO.
 Garner's show, which was flagshipped at KZLA, moved to Clear Channel Communications but did not have a Los Angeles affiliate.

 On the heels of launching KMVN, Emmis also signed legendary entertainment personality Rick Dees to host the morning show.
 Dees was host at another area station, KIIS-FM, from 1981 to 2004.
 Dees returned to the airwaves on September 25; in addition, KMVN picked up his "Rick Dees' Weekly Top 40" program on Sunday mornings, which started October 1.
 KMVN aired Weekly Top 40 with most of the non-rhythmic hits (mostly rock/pop) edited from the show because of KMVN's format.
 The morning show, Rick Dees in the Morning, aired from 5-10am and featured Patti "Long Legs" Lopez and Mark Wong.
 Over the course of a few months, the station began adding more staffers to its lineup, with Tera Bonilla doing middays, Mario Fuentes hired for afternoons, and Nena handling nights and weekends.
 In addition, DJ Enrie and DJ Rawn (both from KPWR) and DJ Icy Ice (a veteran of KKBT and KDAY) became the station's mixers, as KMVN started adding mixshows to its lineup, which aired weekdays at noon and 5 pm, and on Fridays ("Fiesta Mix") and Saturdays ("Movin' Party Mix", hosted by Clarence Barnes) from 7 p.m. to midnight.